Dr. Lindsay Twa, Chair

 Scott Parsons is an international award-winning artist.
-He teaches printmaking and drawing at Augustana College.
+He teaches printmaking and drawing at Augustana University.
 Scott has received numerous public art commissions across the United States and Canada.
 His work includes percent for art and private commissions for churches, museums, research facilities, university buildings and transportation centers.
 Scott was recognized by Art in America for creating one of the most significant works of public art in the United States in 2002.
 He has received national and international awards for his art, including multiple National Terrazzo and Mosaic Association Honor Awards.
 Scott's work is reviewed widely, including in Art in America, Sculpture, Architectural Record, Stained Glass Quarterly and Public Art Review.
-Scott has exhibited at the South Dakota Art Museum, the Dahl Arts Center, the Nicolaysen Art Museum, and the Museum of Fine Arts in Santa Fe, N.M.
 Scott received his bachelor's degree in art from Augustana College and his M.F.A. from the University of Colorado at Boulder.

 Gerry Punt received his B.F.A. from Sioux Falls College.
-He has been an artist-in-residence at Augustana College, an instructor of ceramics and sculpture at Northwestern College, and is currently an assistant professor of art at Augustana College.
-He has presented workshops and numerous exhibitions most recently including: USD Claywork Ceramics Invitational; Joint show with Julie Punt and Marianne Larsen at Eide/Dalrymple Gallery, Augustana College; Willard Gallery, Kansas State University; Joint show with Julie Punt and Marianne Larsen at Koch, Hazard, Baltzer Architecture Firm; Faculty Art Exhibit, Eide/Dalrymple Gallery, Augustana College.
+He has been an artist-in-residence at Augustana University, an instructor of ceramics and sculpture at Northwestern College, and is currently an assistant professor of art at Augustana University.
+He has presented workshops and numerous exhibitions most recently including: USD Claywork Ceramics Invitational; Joint show with Julie Punt and Marianne Larsen at Eide/Dalrymple Gallery, Augustana University; Willard Gallery, Kansas State University; Joint show with Julie Punt and Marianne Larsen at Koch, Hazard, Baltzer Architecture Firm; Faculty Art Exhibit, Eide/Dalrymple Gallery, Augustana University.
 Gerry has also won many awards including: Center for Western Studies "Artist of the Plains" People's Choice Award, Sioux Falls, S.D.; one of South Dakota Selects, at the Governor's Award Night, Pierre, S.D., and many others.